austozi/beebcast/README.md

 ## Build

-Clone this repo and execute `docker build .` from the directory where Dockerfile is.
+An ARM64 image is available from [Docker Hub](https://hub.docker.com/austozi/beebscast).
+If you wish to build your own image, simply clone this repo and execute `docker build .` from the directory where Dockerfile is.

 ## Install